cdktf/cdktf-provider-google/docs/computeRegionInstanceGroupManager.java.md

 - *Type:* java.lang.String

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/6.12.0/docs/resources/compute_region_instance_group_manager#id ComputeRegionInstanceGroupManager#id}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/6.13.0/docs/resources/compute_region_instance_group_manager#id ComputeRegionInstanceGroupManager#id}.

 Please be aware that the id field is automatically added to all resources in Terraform providers using a Terraform provider SDK version below 2.
 If you experience problems setting this value it might not be settable.
 Please take a look at the provider documentation to ensure it should be settable.

+---

+##### `instanceFlexibilityPolicy`<sup>Optional</sup> <a name="instanceFlexibilityPolicy" id="@cdktf/provider-google.computeRegionInstanceGroupManager.ComputeRegionInstanceGroupManager.Initializer.parameter.instanceFlexibilityPolicy"></a>

+- *Type:* <a href="#@cdktf/provider-google.computeRegionInstanceGroupManager.ComputeRegionInstanceGroupManagerInstanceFlexibilityPolicy">ComputeRegionInstanceGroupManagerInstanceFlexibilityPolicy</a>

+instance_flexibility_policy block.

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/6.13.0/docs/resources/compute_region_instance_group_manager#instance_flexibility_policy ComputeRegionInstanceGroupManager#instance_flexibility_policy}

 ---